stefan-hoeck/idris2-rhone/src/Doc/UIEx2.md

 ```

 This combinator takes an event stream and passes it an initial
-value converting it to both, a streaming function as well as a new
+value converting it to both, a stream function as well as a new
 event stream, which is guaranteed to fire an event at the
 first evaluation step.

-We can now extract a `Maybe b` from the resulting streaming
+We can now extract a `Maybe b` from the resulting stream
 function, while using the event stream for sending
 validation info to the UI whenever the content of
 the text field in question changed: